aws-samples/sagemaker-studio-mlflow-integration/README.md

 This sample corresponds to the AWS Blog Post [Securing MLflow in AWS: Fine-grained access control with AWS native services](https://aws.amazon.com/blogs/machine-learning/securing-mlflow-in-aws-fine-grained-access-control-with-aws-native-services/)

-# ChangeLog
+We regularly update this repository to align with the latest release on MLflow.
+The current last supported version of MLflow is `2.8.0`, including MLflow tracking server and MLflow Gateway AI.

+Check [CHANGELOG.md](CHANGELOG.md) for the latest changes.

 # Secure MLflow in AWS with native AWS services

-We aim to demostrate how it is possible to achieve a hybrid architecture using different tools to enable end-to-end Machine Learning workflows.
+We aim to demostrate how it is possible to achieve AuthN/AuthZ in MLflow with a hybrid architecture using different AWS services to enable end-to-end Machine Learning workflows.
 Specifically, we look at Amazon SageMaker and MLflow, and how they can be integrated securely without worrying about managing credentials by using IAM Roles and temporary credentials.

 ## Custom authentication and authorization on MLflow

 This sample shows how to do the following:

-* How to deploy MLflow on a serverless architecture (we build on top of [running MLflow on Fargate](https://github.com/aws-samples/amazon-sagemaker-mlflow-fargate))
+* How to deploy MLflow tracking server and MLflow gateway AI on a serverless architecture (we build on top of [running MLflow on Fargate](https://github.com/aws-samples/amazon-sagemaker-mlflow-fargate))
-* How to expose a MLflow server via private integrations to an Amazon API Gateway (we build on top of [running MLflow on AWS](https://github.com/aws-samples/aws-mlflow-sagemaker-cdk))
+* How to expose a MLflow tracking server and MLflow gateway AI via private integrations to an Amazon API Gateway (we build on top of [running MLflow on AWS](https://github.com/aws-samples/aws-mlflow-sagemaker-cdk))
 * How to add authentication and authorization for programmatic access and browser access to MLflow
 * How to access MLflow via SageMaker using SageMaker Execution Roles